 Seasonal Allergies in Kids

-It’s the month of June.
+Imagine it's the month of May.
 Birds are tweeting, the sun is shining, and parents everywhere breathe a sigh of relief.
-We made it through cold and flu season y’all.
+We made it through cold and flu season, y’all.
 We made it.

-The kids run in the house after an afternoon playing outside, and that’s when you hear it.
+The kids run into the house after an afternoon playing outside, and that’s when you hear it.
 THE SNEEZE.
-Then a sniff.
+Then, a sniff.
 Then another sneeze.
 No, no, no, no…NO. Not another cold!
-No. What in the actual $%*&!
+No. What the heck!

-After you’ve covered your face and put your head down on the counter to contemplate your life choices, you peak up at the sniffling children.
+After you’ve covered your face and put your head on the counter to contemplate your life choices, you peak at the sniffling children.
 They don’t look sick.
-Lots of eye rubbing, sneezing, and sniffling, but everyone seems otherwise OK?
+There is lots of eye rubbing, sneezing, and sniffling, but everyone seems otherwise OK.
 The sniffling and sneezing lasts for many days and even weeks, longer than a cold would, yet no other signs of illness emerge.

-If this scenario sounds familiar to you, your kids are likely experiencing seasonal allergies.
-It sure is familiar to me - my own darling cherubs started the snot covered eye rubbing right around May 1st.
+If this scenario sounds familiar, your kids are likely experiencing seasonal allergies.
+It sure is familiar to me—my darling cherubs started the snot-covered eye rubbing right around May 1st.

-This condition goes by many other names: allergic rhinitis, hay fever, or spring allergies, just to name a few.
-Regardless of the term, it’s one condition that leads to a whole lot of misery!
+This condition goes by many other names, such as allergic rhinitis, hay fever, or spring allergies.
+Regardless of the term, it leads to a lot of misery!

-With seasonal allergies, a normal substance in the environment, such as pollen, is recognized by the body as an invader that must be destroyed.
-The immune system releases antibodies to fight off the invader, which in turn triggers the release of many chemicals, including histamine, into the bloodstream.
+With seasonal allergies, the body recognizes a standard substance in the environment, such as pollen, as an invader that must be destroyed.
+The immune system releases antibodies to fight off the invader, which triggers the release of many chemicals, including histamine, into the bloodstream.

 Why Do Allergies Occur in Kids?

-In kids with this overreactive response, histamine and it’s chemical pals can wreak havoc and turn your child into a red-eyed boogery creature from the black lagoon.
-Allergy symptoms in kids occur when the eyes, nose, and throat get irritated from histamine.
-Sneezing, coughing, and itchiness ensues.
+In kids with this overreactive response, histamine and its chemical pals can wreak havoc and turn your child into a red-eyed booger creature from the Black Lagoon.
+Allergy symptoms in kids occur when the eyes, nose, and throat get irritated by histamine.
+Sneezing, coughing, and itchiness ensue.

 This will last as long as your child is exposed to the allergen.
-In spring or summer, this is usually at least a few weeks if not a couple of months, depending on the allergen in question.
-Tree pollen and grass pollen are two of the biggest offenders, and they are nearly impossible to avoid.
+In spring or summer, this usually lasts at least a few weeks, if not a couple of months, depending on the allergen in question.
+Tree pollen and grass pollen are two of the biggest offenders and are nearly impossible to avoid.

 Allergies vs. Viral Colds in Children

-In most older children allergies are fairly easy to diagnose and treat.
-Take a peak at the chart below to help determine if your snot factory, I mean child, is experiencing seasonal allergies or a summer cold (aka, a virus).
+In most older children, allergies are relatively easy to diagnose and treat.
+Take a peek at the chart below to help determine if your snot factory, I mean child, is experiencing seasonal allergies or a summer cold (aka, a virus).
 The typical allergy symptoms in kids are summarized in the first column.
 Common cold symptoms are listed in column 2.

 Seasonal Allergies